junyuan-chen/NonlinearSystems.jl/docs/src/man/getting-started.md

 s = solve(Hybrid{LeastSquares}, f!, x0, showtrace=1);
 ```

-Notice that all relevant information is collected in the same object:
+Notice that all relevant information is collected in a single object:

 ```@docs
 NonlinearSystem